 Applicants will be judged according to:

-- Previous related work and academic experience (i.e. study abroad programs; volunteer and service experiences; internships, etc.)
+- Academic record or previous related work and academic experience (i.e. study abroad programs; volunteer and service experiences; internships, etc.)

-- Commitment to multidisciplinary research and training that embraces biological conservation, sustainable resource use and human well-being.
+- Career goals or Leadership potential o Commitment to multidisciplinary research and training that embraces biological conservation, sustainable resource use and human well-being.

 - For current UF/TCD students, the level of participation in TCD related activities, TCD certificate/concentration and demonstration of student leadership in TCD.